alexandra-simeonova/drafts/navigation-configuration.md

 Nodes belonging to the same view group are always rendered in their own view group iframe.
 Nodes not belonging to any view group follow the same-origin iframe rendering policy.

 The view groups feature also offers out-of-the-box caching.
-Each time you navigate to another view group, either a new iframe is created or it is reused if already exists.
+Each time you navigate to another view group, either a new iframe is created or it is reused if it exists.
 In both cases, the iframe you are navigating from becomes hidden and is available for you to use again.
 If you navigate back to the first iframe and it should be updated with new data, such when a new entry was added in the second iframe and you want to display it in a table in the first iframe, you must define a **preloadUrl** parameter for a given view in the view group to ensure that the view is refreshed when you navigate back to it.

 You can also preload view groups.
 You just need to define which URL you want to preload, and Luigi will preload the view after some user interactions when the browser is most likely to be idle.
 This option is active by default, but you can deactivate it with a [configuration flag](navigation-parameters-reference.md#node-parameters).

 For more information on setting caching with view refreshing and preloading for view groups, read [this document](navigation-parameters-reference.md#node-parameters).

+>**NOTE:** For a full list of available parameters, as well as a more comprehensive example which uses view groups and other features, see the [parameter reference](navigation-parameters-reference.md) document.